MEET OUR THERAPISTS

 individuals, teens 16+, couples

 Types of therapy:

-→ EMDR, EFT, CBT, DBT, IFS, Narrative, Grief therapy
+→ AF-EMDR, EFT, CBT, DBT, IFS, Narrative, Grief therapy

 trauma, PTSD, childhood sexual trauma, anxiety, depression, grief, self-esteem, attachment issues, relationship issues- communication & betrayal trauma, premarital counselling

 As a therapist, my goal is to walk with you, looking at the whole picture together so we can break down the issues and work through them one by one.
 Using the narrative of your life, we can zoom into specific problematic areas integrating appropriate therapeutic tools as needed.

 I strive to establish a strong therapeutic relationship that allows for a safe, understanding, and welcoming space whether across a screen or in person.
 With this established, it is possible to move forward together.

 Sarah is a Registered Psychotherapist.
 She has a visual art undergraduate degree and a Master’s degree in Divinity and Clinical Counselling.
 Over the past five years, she has worked both in private practice and as an online EAP therapist.
 She has worked with individuals and couples treating clients with depression, anxiety, trauma experiences, anger management, and interpersonal conflict.